chukaibejih/smart_learn/README.md

 # Smart Learning(Work In Progress)

-This is an API for a Smart Learning project built with Django Rest Framework (DRF).
-The API allows users to enroll in courses, complete lessons and quizzes, and track their progress.
-Instructors can create and manage courses, lessons, and quizzes, as well as view information about enrolled users.
+This Smart Learning API is built with Django Rest Framework (DRF) and provides a powerful set of features for both users and instructors.
+With this API, users can enroll in courses, complete modules, lessons and quizzes.
+Instructors can create and manage courses, modules, lessons, and quizzes, as well as view information about enrolled users.

+This Smart Learning API is designed to be flexible and easy to use.
+Using Swagger/OpenAPI to provide you with a clean and intuitive API interface that makes it easy for developers to integrate with other systems.
+Whether you're building a mobile app, a web-based learning platform, or something else entirely.

 System Architecture
 ---------------